facebookresearch/omni3d/README.md

         {
-            "image_id":  <int> the unique image identifier from Omni3D, "category_id": <int> the contiguous category prediction IDs, which can be re-mapped to Omni3D's category ID's using MetadataCatalog.get('omni3d_model').thing_dataset_id_to_contiguous_id
+            "image_id":  <int> the unique image identifier from Omni3D, "category_id": <int> the contiguous category prediction IDs, which can be mapped from Omni3D's category ID's using MetadataCatalog.get('omni3d_model').thing_dataset_id_to_contiguous_id
             "bbox": [float] 2D box as [x1, y1, x2, y2] used for IoU2D,
             "score": <float> the confidence score for the object,